 And when you add in a little bit of lime juice, making use of our over-producing lime tree?

-The Husband’s green thumb is now certified.
+an old friend of mine’s green thumb is now certified.

 Which he has made sure to point out to me.
 Multiple times.

 Plus, when you add in the health benefits of chickpeas and the delicious crunch of cucumber, this chickpea salad easily becomes a crowd-friendly favorite!